 Migraine at Work: How it Impacts Us All

-With migraine affecting so many of us around the world, a new Migraine Friendly Workplace Stamp in Europe developed by the European Headache & Migraine Alliance recognizes organizations that support their employees who suffer from migraine.
+With migraine affecting so many of us around the world, a Migraine Friendly Workplace Stamp in Europe developed by the European Headache & Migraine Alliance recognizes organizations that support their employees who suffer from migraine.
 We talk to team members at Teva about the experience of managing migraine at work and share their advice and coping strategies.

 Maria Stahlberg, Quality Manager, Teva Sweden